redis/node-redis/README.md

 redis - a node redis client
 ===========================

 This is a Redis client for node.
-It is designed for node 0.2.1+ and redis 2.0.1+.
+It is designed for node 0.2.2+ and redis 2.0.1+.
 It probably won't work on earlier versions of either.

-Most Redis commands are implemented, including MULTI.
-The notable exceptions are PUBLISH/SUBSCRIBE, and WATCH/UNWATCH.
+Most Redis commands are implemented, including MULTI and PUBLISH/SUBSCRIBE.
-These should be coming soon.

 ## Why?